ABelliqueux/nolibgs_hello_worlds/README.md

 3 directories, 82 files
 ```

   7. That's it !
-After that you can check everything's working byt trying to compile some example code :
+After that you can check everything's working by trying to compile some example code :

 ```bash
 cd src/mips/psyq/cube